Your child secretly binned food at school (because of their eating disorder)

 Using the same scenario, I now want to offer you the tools that generally help me.
 But please remember that there are as many ways of doing this as there are mothers and fathers and youngsters.

 So my first job is to ground myself before my daughter comes back from school.
-Through self-compassion (lots of guidance on that in my resources), I become aware of how scared and discouraged I am, how much I hoped that my daughter would be safe in school, and how I’d like her to have the right balance of autonomy and containment.
+Through self-compassion (lots of guidance on that in my resources, including Chapter 13 of my book), I become aware of how scared and discouraged I am, how much I hoped that my daughter would be safe in school, and how I’d like her to have the right balance of autonomy and containment.
 I imagine that she’s not eaten anything since maybe 8 o’clock this morning, and instead of fighting the sorrow, I allow it in.
 I tune into my longer term vision of her recovery, which helps me to let go of some of my tensions around this particular hiccup.
 I become softer, and ready to find out what’s going on for her when she gets home.
 I trust that I can navigate the process well enough to do a good enough job.

 As she comes in, I give her her snack.
 Crafty, eh?
 Well, she needs food.
 And discussions are very difficult when people are tired or their blood sugars are low.